saikiranchalla1/learning-python/README.md

 - Refer to the notebook
   at: `code/00-Python Object and Data Structure Basics/07-Sets and Booleans.ipynb`

+#### Exercises
+1. Write an expression that would turn the string 'Mississippi'  into a set of unique letters.

+For example:

+set('Parallel')

+would return the set {'P', 'a', 'e', 'l', 'r'}

 ### Booleans

 - Booleans are operators that allow you to convey True or False statements.